Chinmay575/playerctl/README.md

 # Playerctl for Flutter (Linux)

-A Flutter plugin for Linux that provides media playback control using the `playerctl` command-line tool.
-Built with Pure Dart (no FFI) and GetX for state management.
+A Flutter plugin for Linux that provides robust media playback control using the `playerctl` command-line tool.
+Built with SOLID principles, Pure Dart (no FFI), and state-management-agnostic architecture.

 ## Features